Elizabeth-Joseph-Mawutin/Bike-Sales-Dashboard/README.md

 # Bike-Sales-Dashboard
 ## Overview
 The Bike Sales Dashboard is an interactive Excel-based tool designed to provide insights into bike sales data.
-It helps visualize key metrics such as total sales, sales by region, sales by product category, and sales trends over time.
+It helps visualize key metrics such as total sales, sales by region, sales by Gender, and customer Age bracket.

 ## Features
-Sales Summary: Displays total sales, total units sold, and average sales price.<br>
 Sales by Region: A visual breakdown of sales performance across different geographical regions.<br>
-Sales by Product Category: Insights into the sales performance of different bike categories (e.g., mountain bikes, road bikes, etc.).<br>
-Monthly Sales Trend: A line chart showing sales trends over time to identify seasonal patterns and growth.<br>
+Average Income per Gender: Displays the average income generated per gender to gauge profitability.<br>
+Customer Age Bracket: Analyzes sales data based on different customer age brackets to identify target demographics.<br>

 ## Requirements
 Microsoft Excel 2013 or later